S/2022 J 3

 S/2022 J 3 is a small outer natural satellite of Jupiter discovered by Scott S. Sheppard on 30 August 2022, using the 4.0-meter Víctor M. Blanco Telescope at Cerro Tololo Observatory, Chile.
 It was announced by the Minor Planet Center on 22 February 2023, after observations were collected over a long enough time span to confirm the satellite's orbit.

 S/2022 J 3 is part of the Ananke group, a cluster of retrograde irregular moons of Jupiter that follow similar orbits to Ananke at semi-major axes between 19–22 e6km, orbital eccentricities between 0.1 and 0.4, and inclinations between 139 and 155°.
-It has a diameter of about 1 km for an absolute magnitude of 17.4.
+It has a diameter of about 1 km for an absolute magnitude of 17.3.
+The moon has been observed for over 20 years, with the earliest known observation on 26 February 2003.